Robotic Assisted MAKO Total Knee Replacement

 What is Robotic Assisted MAKO Total Knee Replacement?

-During the operation the tracker pins and placed to give information during the procedure on the optimum position of the knee replacement to maximise knee movement and stability.
-The robotic arm is controlled by the surgeon and the bony cuts can be carried out without the use of any jigs in a precise fashion using a saw (Figure A and Video C).
+During the operation, tracker pins are placed into the thigh and shin bone temporarily to give real time information during the procedure and are removed at the end of your surgery.
+They allow information to be acquired on the optimum balancing of the knee replacement to maximise the knee movements and stability.
+The robotic arm is controlled by the surgeon throughout the operation and the bone cuts are carried out without the use of any external jigs using a saw in a very precise manner.
+This process is shown in the video of the bone cuts using the robotic arm during surgery.